The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Preliminaries

-Recall that after choice of the Cauchy time function $t$ the metric on the globally hyperbolic manifold $\tilde{\M}$ can be written as $g=g|_{\Sigma_t}-\beta^2 dt^2$ where $\beta\colon \tilde{\M}\to \RR$ is a positive smooth function.
-Thus, although the local orthonormal frame $e_\mu$ in general only exists locally we have a globally defined unit timelike vector field that we will use in the following.
-Note that in particular we have $\gamma(e_0)^{-1}=\gamma(e_0)$.
+We recall that after the choice of the Cauchy time function $t$ the metric on the globally hyperbolic manifold $(\tilde{\M},g)$ (without boundary) can be written as $g=g|_{\Sigma_t}-\beta^2 dt^2$ where $\beta\colon \tilde{\M}\to \mathbb R$ is a positive smooth function \cite{BS}.
+This representation we will also use for $\bar{M}_i\subset \tilde{M}$ as in Theorem~\ref{thm_char_globhyp}.
+Thus, although the local orthonormal frame $e_\mu$ in general only exists locally, we have a globally defined unit timelike vector field that we will use in the following.
+In particular we have $\gamma(e_0)^{-1}=\gamma(e_0)$.